 “I had an unusual background in that even when I was a teenager and adolescent, I had a fascination with microscopes and tropical and parasitic diseases,” he says.

-His unique path took flight as an undergraduate at Yale University when he learned a Rockefeller University program that would allow him to complete simultaneous PhD and MD studies with Cornell Medical College to become a physician-scientist working on parasitic infections.
+His unique path took flight as an undergraduate at Yale University when he learned about a Rockefeller University program that would allow him to complete simultaneous PhD and MD studies with Cornell Medical College to become a physician-scientist working on parasitic infections.

 At the Rockefeller University library, he “read the paper called ‘Hookworm Infection: The Great Infection of Mankind,’” which led him on a hunt through literature for more information.
 To his “astonishment, almost no molecular work had ever been done on hookworms.”
 This was his in.